Marek Loskot

-Marek Loskot (born July 25, 1989) is a Czech professional ice hockey player.
+Marek Loskot (born July 25, 1989) was a Czech professional ice hockey player.
 He played with BK Mladá Boleslav in the Czech Extraliga during the 2010–11 Czech Extraliga season.
-From 2016 to 2018, he played for the French team Rethel.
+Now, he is a professional Czech inline hockey player.
+He has played for several clubs in Europe, including IHC Tygři Černošice in the Czech Republic, Rethel Diables in France, and currently plays for Arona Tenerife Guanches in Spain.

+He is also a member of the Czech national inline hockey team and won the Inline Hockey World Championship in 2022.